w3c/wai-intro-atag/content/education.md

 ## The Accessibility Standard to Help You

 Your learning management system (LMS) is sometimes called an "authoring tool" because people use it to author or create course content.
-There is an international standard to help you meet accessibility needs: Authoring Tool Accessibility Guidelines (ATAG).
+There is an international standard that addresses accessibility needs in LMSs: Authoring Tool Accessibility Guidelines (ATAG).

-**Use Authoring Tool Accessibility Guidelines (ATAG) to help make your tool**:
+**Use ATAG to help make your tool**:

 * **accessible to instructors and other users with disabilities (Part A)**
 * **support accessible content for students (Part B)**